Kyoto Animation arson attack: Incident

 The fire began with an explosion at around 10:31 a.m.
 (01:31 UTC) when the perpetrator walked into Studio 1 and set the building on fire with 40 L of gasoline.
 The perpetrator bought the gasoline 10 km away from the building, and it was believed that he walked to the building with the gasoline being carried on a platform trolley.
 The police believed that the gasoline dispersed on site mixed with the air, causing the explosion at the start.
-The perpetrator is reported to have been shouting "Die!" (死ね!) as he carried out the attack.
+The perpetrator is reported to have been shouting "Die!" as he carried out the attack.
 He also poured gasoline over some individuals before setting them alight—setting himself on fire in the process—causing them to run out into the street in flames.

 As the fire grew by the entrance, staff members were trapped inside the building.
 Twenty bodies were found on the stairs from the third floor to the roof, evidently indicating that the victims were attempting to escape.
 Tomoaki Nishino, associate professor at Disaster Prevention Research Institute of Kyoto University, estimated that the second and third floors were almost filled with smoke within 30 seconds of the explosion.
 The perpetrator fled the scene but was chased by two Kyoto Animation employees and soon collapsed on the street, where he was apprehended by police.
 Multiple unused knives were found lying by the scene.

 The fire was under control at 3:19 p.m.
 (06:19 UTC), and extinguished at 6:20 a.m. on the next day (21:20 UTC).
 Once the rescue efforts had ended, it was confirmed that all people in the studio had been accounted for.
 The building did not have fire sprinklers or indoor fire hydrants due to its classification as a small office building, but had no deficiencies in fire safety compliance during its last inspection on 17 October 2018.
 Initial reports claimed the studio's entrance required employee pass-cards, but the door was left unlocked as the studio was expecting visitors.
 However, this was inaccurate: there was no security system in place and the door was always left unlocked during business hours.

 The arson attack destroyed most of Kyoto Animation's materials and computers in Studio 1, though a small portion of keyframes were on exhibition in Tokushima and hence spared destruction.
 On 29 July, Kyoto Animation reported that it successfully recovered some digitized original drawings from a server that survived the fire.

 The attack is reported to be one of the deadliest massacres in Japan's history since the end of World War II and the deadliest building fire in the country since the Myojo 56 building fire in 2001.
 It was considered "suicidal terrorism" by one criminology professor at Rissho University, as the attack was reportedly intended to be a suicide mission by the suspect.